 How to do research in Doñana

 Scientific research constitutes one of the main priorities of the Doñana Protected Areas and it was acknowledged as such since its declaration as National Park (Law 91/1978 of 28/12/1978).
-According to such law, research taking place at the Doñana Protected Areas is coordinated by the Doñana Biological Station.
+According to such law, research taking place at the Doñana Protected Areas is coordinated by the Doñana Biological Station (EBD-CSIC).

 If you need assistance while designing your project or planning your field work, please do not hesitate in contacting us at firstname.lastname@example.org.
-You can also get an impression of the research projects currently taking place at Doñana in our “Current projects” section.
+You can also get an impression of the research projects currently taking place at Doñana in our “Current projects” or our wikipedia (in Spanish).

-Permission to undertake scientific research projects at the Doñana Protected Areas (including its Biological Reserve) is granted on competitive basis, based on their scientific relevance, applicability to the Protected Areas conservation and management, need to work at Doñana Protected Areas, and potential impact on Doñana’s wildlife and ecosystems.
+Permission to undertake scientific research projects at the Doñana Protected Areas (including ICTS-Doñana Biological Reserve) is granted on competitive basis, based on their scientific relevance, applicability to the protected preas conservation and management and the potential impact on Doñana’s wildlife and ecosystems.

 To submit an application, you should download and fill this form and submit it to: email@example.com.
-The form must be accompanied by a full description of the research project, including its source of funding, and the CVs of the researchers participating in it.
+The form must be accompanied by a short description of the research project, including its source of funding, and the CV of the coordinator (Orcid Code or similar).

-Should the research approved require the sampling or manipulation of protected species, a separate permit must be requested to the respective authorities (most commonly, the Andalusian Environmental Office: Dirección General de Gestión del Medio Natural y Espacios Protegidos of the Consejería de Medio Ambiente y Ordenación del Territorio).
+If the research approved require the sampling or manipulation of protected species, a separate permit must be requested to the respective authorities; ICTS-RBD will provide support for theses applications.

-Once you have been granted the general permit to enter the Protected Areas of Doñana you can communicate the dates of work in the Doñana Biological Reserve, as well as request housing through this online form (in Spanish).
+Once you have been granted the general permit to enter the Protected Areas of Doñana you request access to the ICTS-RBD, with or without accomodation, through this aplication (in Spanish) or contact firstname.lastname@example.org

-For each project with access approved to the Doñana Protected Areas, a mandatory meeting with one conservation officer must take place on the first day of field work.
-During this meeting, the officer will instruct you on the rules and regulations necessary for field work on the area, the placement of areas with restricted access, and any other instructions or constrains arising from the conservation need of the area.
+For each project with access approved to the Doñana Protected Areas, a mandatory meeting with the conservation area of the National Park (Junta de Andalucía) must take place before the first day of field work.
+During this meeting, the rules and regulations necessary for field work on the area are explained, areas with restricted access are identified, and any other instructions or constrains arising from the conservation or management need of the area.

 The meeting will also focus on the specificities of your field work, including: